hurlbertlab/core-transient-simulation/README.md

 ## CTSim Package
 `/Code/CTSim/`

-Files for installing the package are available in [/Code/].
+Files for installing the package are available in the [Code](/Code/) directory.
 The most recent package version is the one with the highest version number.

 ### Simulation Intialization
 A simulation requires three objects: a landscape, a species pool, and a global species abundance distribution (hereafter, gsad).
 The functions used to initialize these objects are described below.